xsoufiane/thesis/papers.md

 ## 2019
 - MASTER: A multiple aspect view on trajectories
+- A spatiotemporal algebra in Hadoop for moving objects

 ## 2015
 - Trajectory Data Mining: An Overview
 - Symbolic trajectories and application challenges
+- Querying Semantic Trajectory Episodes

 ## 2014
 - An Algebra for Spatiotemporal Data: From Observations to Events